gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 In Inside-Out Design we start at the inside and gradually ascend outwards.
 So we first break the problem down into smaller subproblems and define how they interact with each other.
 In doing so we identify the most inner pieces, the domain of the system.
-In Inside-Out, they are exactly where we want to start.
+Doing Inside-Out, they are exactly where we want to start.
-After all they will be the foundation for the remainder of the system.
+After all, they will be the foundation for the remainder of the system.
 They are the collaborators we use as soon as we ascend to build the next higher layer.
-As we ascend further and further outside we will at one point arrive at the outer most layers.
+As we ascend further and further outside we will at one point arrive at the outermost layers.
-They form the interface of our system, the entrypoint users may interact with.
+They form the interface of our system, the entry point users may interact with.
 As we build those last, they will be guided by the structure and behavior of the subsystems that have already been built.
 So they will be biased towards the early decisions we made when we first designed the domain.
 I think that a good example of an API that is biased towards its domain is the CLI of git.
 You see that in the sophisticated helper [tools](https://gitless.com/), [scripts](https://github.com/tj/git-extras) and [aliases](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet#git) that attempt to make it more accessible.

-> ⓘ Inside-Out is domain centric.
+> ⓘ Inside-Out is domain-centric.
 Can cause the Interface to be biased towards early domain decisions.
 >
 > Stereotypes:
 >